ShaylanDias/ResizableArray/README.md

 # ResizableArray
- Implementation of Java ArrayList as exercise from 2018 APCS class
+ Implementation of Java ArrayList as an exercise from my 2018 APCS class